oktadev/schematics/README.md

 **NOTE:** You can switch to Cordova by passing in `--platform=cordova`.
 The default is Capacitor.

-Start your app, and you should be able to authenticate with Okta. 🎉
+Start your app and authenticate with Okta. 🎉

 ```
 ionic serve